If you ask us, every cheese is special, but we’d be hard-pressed

 Burrata cheese is like a cheesy dumpling where the wrapper is

 cheese and the filling is…also cheese.
-What curd be better?
+(Wet told you we take our cheese seriously in Wisconsin.)
+What could be better?
 Slicing into

 burrata is like slicing into a perfectly runny egg.
 The outside is a delicate

-mozzarella, and the inside is filled with more mozzarella and cream.
+mozzarella, and the inside is filled with even more mozzarella and cream.
 It’s a

 delicate, rich, and creamy cheese that’s a sensory experience in and of itself.